iivanoo/covid-apps-observer/data/data_us/reports/resources/ai.carespree___2.0.23371/report.md

 > It just wants to chat with me.
 Where is the covid quiz.
 Disappointing for being an insurance benefit.<br> :date: __2020-07-28 03:03:02__

 > Cut me off before I could register<br> :date: __2020-07-27 17:24:40__

-> What a joke.
-Sent me to another app for video doctor visit.
-What was the point of this app.
-It just told me what I already knew that I needed to get tested and to use another app to video chat with a Dr.<br> :date: __2020-07-20 18:20:39__